vantage6/vantage6-workshop/episodes/algorithm_development.md

 v6 algorithm update --change-answers
 ```

+This is recommended to do whenever you want to change something like the name of the
+function, as it will ensure that it will be updated in all places it was mentioned.

 The update command can also be used to update your algorithm to a new version, even
 after you have implemented your functions.
+This is helpful when there is new
+functionality or changes in vantage6 that require algorithms to update.

 ::::::::::::::::::::::::::::::::::::: challenge